 There weren’t any major surprises when the Indian selectors announced the 15 man squad for the upcoming ICC Cricket world cup in Australia and New Zealand., India’s batting line up is star studded with the likes of Shikhar Dhawan, Rohit Sharma, Virat Kohli, Ajinkya Rahane,Suresh Raina and MS Dhoni.
 Continue reading “World Cup 2015: An acid test for the Indian Pace Battery”

-It was a hot and humid evening in Chennai evening when Yuvraj Singh walked off the field after scoring a splendid century against the West Indies in the final group stage fixture of the 2011 world cup.
+It was a hot and humid evening in Chennai evening when Yuvraj Singh walked off the field after scoring a splendid century against the West Indies in the final group stage fixture of the 2011 Cricket World Cup.

 The left-hander walked in for a press conference after that match.
-Yuvraj, wiping off sweat from his forehead, got irritated when somebody mentioned the threat of facing the defending champions Australia in the Quarter Finals.”you can’t be the world champion without defeating the world champion…bring them on,” Yuvi thundered, and in a few days’ time,Yuvraj was seen hammering the Aussie bowlers all around the park at Motera in the high voltage quarter final of the 2011 cricket world cup.
+Yuvraj, wiping off sweat from his forehead, got irritated when somebody mentioned the threat of facing the defending champions Australia in the Quarter Finals.”You can’t be the world champion without defeating the world champion…bring them on,” Yuvi thundered, and in a few days’ time,Yuvraj was seen hammering the Aussie bowlers all around the park at the Motera in the high voltage quarter final of the 2011 Cricket World Cup.

 The star all rounder from Punjab has been able to defy a few odds after his dismal outing against Sri Lanka in the final.
 The injury to Ravindra Jadeja and the need of a genuine all rounder up the order once again shifted the spotlight on Yuvraj.
 Yuvraj has had a prolific Ranji trophy season, scoring 3 consecutive centuries.
 But the team management and the selection committee thought otherwise.
 The fact that both Ravindra Jadeja and Axar Patel are left handed batting all rounders has gone against the unlucky Yuvraj Singh.